gohugoio/hugo/content/en/getting-started/quick-start.md

 ### Commands

 Run these commands to create a Hugo site with the [Ananke] theme.
-The next section provides an explantion of each command.
+The next section provides an explanation of each command.

 ```text
 hugo new site quickstart